andrewjarkwahwong/andrewjarkwahwong.github.io/_posts/2024-07-08-specificanionads.md

 $$ E_{PA}=E_{A^-_{(g)}} + E_{H^+_{(g)}} - E_{HA_{(g)}}$$

-where larger proton affinities, (More stable HA and less stable $A^-$ ) means stronger base or weaker acid.
+where larger proton affinities, (More stable HA and less stable $$A^-$$ ) means stronger base or weaker acid.
 Note that the energies of each species are not written as free energies.
 # Equilibrium Potentials of Anion Specific Adsorption

 Specific adsorption of anions are dependent on the pH of the solution.
 We derive the equilibrium adsorption potential for both high and low pH solutions relative to the pKa of the anion of interest.

 ## High pH Case

-When the pH is higher than the pKa, HA has dissociated into $A^-$.
-Anions ($A^-$) specifically adsorb on a metal surface describe by the following reaction:
+When the pH is higher than the pKa, HA has dissociated into $$A^-$$.
+Anions specifically adsorb on a metal surface describe by the following reaction:

 $$ A^-_{(aq)}+ * \rightarrow A^*_{(aq)} + e^-$$